Yoga Teacher Training: Week One

 That’s the gift of Scaravelli, and I’ve only been learning for nine days.

-I’ll update on the course again soon, but for now I’d encourage anyone and everyone to check out Scaravelli yoga.
+I’ve got a while to go on the course, but I’d already encourage anyone and everyone to check out Scaravelli yoga.
 And then grab a mat, get your upper back curve & your lumbar curve, and feel your way into practice, inviting your body to go as far as it pleases with absolutely no ambition but to be free.
 It makes such a difference!